Live From Dublin, Ireland

 you call it yellow reg

-Now let the record show that James just hit Patty on.
+now let the record show that james just hit patty on the bailiff not quite

 I don't think I said that.

-We've just hit the waypoint of seven miles and you see a yellow reg.
+We've just hit the waypoint of seven miles and you see a yellow registry

 You would.